 Liquid power-to-x fuels should be mainly used in aviation, where they are needed more than in road transport.
 The reasoning of the ministry is: use biofuels and hydrogen/power-to-x liquids in aviation, shipping and freight transport, which cannot be fully electrified; and use batteries in the car sector, where this is the most efficient alternative.
 While the use of synthetic fuels (power-to-x) is a possible way to meet the greenhouse gas quota, the environment ministry is of the opinion that since it takes five times as much electricity to power a combustion engine with synthetic fuel than it does to power a battery electric car, this will likely not be a viable option for the passenger transport sector.

 With this, the environment ministry also explains why the proportion of biofuels used to power combustion engine vehicles will not be increased much in the next five years.
 This is to ensure that available technologies (e.g. conventional biofuels), which may be neither particularly good at reducing greenhouse gas emissions nor very cost-efficient, are not incentivised to grow during a period when more promising technologies, such as advanced biofuels, green hydrogen-based fuels and in particular e-mobility, still need time to scale production capacities.
 By 2026, the ministry expects to have “greater clarity about the availability of certain options that are currently only reaching market maturity.”
 Once the quantities of certain fuels, such as advanced biofuels and green hydrogen, are known, “the greenhouse gas reduction quota for petrol and diesel can be increased for the second half of the decade so that the share of renewable energy in final energy consumption in the transport sector in 2030 will be significantly higher than the EU target,” the explanation reads.
-Environment minister Svenja Schulze said in November 2020 that she was aiming for a 20 percent share of renewable energy in the transport sector in Germany by 2030 – instead of 14 percent as required by the EU directive.

 Key objectives and targets

-The environment ministry states that it wants to shape the future use of renewable energies in the transport sector by:
+Shape the future use of renewable energies in the transport sector by:

 - Increasing the share of advanced biofuels, e.g. from residual materials, such as straw and manure, waste